Skip to content

 On hosts where you run the optional onboarding agent, it’s upgraded by the operator on that host — there is no remote “upgrade” button, by design.
 Use whichever you installed with:

-apt upgrade linkmesh-agentoryum update linkmesh-agent, then restart the service. - Install script: re-run the same install one-liner you used to enrol the host; it installs the current version in place.
-Existing enrollment and certificates are preserved.
+• Install script: re-run the same install one-liner you used to enrol the host; it installs the current version in place.
+Existing enrollment (the durable token) is preserved.

 You don’t need to do every host at once.
 Within the one-minor skew window the fleet runs mixed versions happily; work through the hosts the collector list flags as out-of-date first.